api3dao/old-api3-docs/docs/dapis/developers/README.md

 considered an advanced user flow.
 In practice reading with a name and reading with an ID are very different things.
 When you read with a name, you benefit from what the name maps to and how its value is aggregated from sourced Beacons.
-API3 dynamically manages dAPI names to provide the best possible responses.
+API3 manages dAPI name mappings to provide the best possible responses.
 When you read with an ID, you will always read a value directly from a Beacon or Beacon set.

 :::